SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 Finally, plugging stuff into the previous hf equation: $h \times f = WF + Q_e \times V_{stop}$

 Quarks combine their fractional charges into particles of full charge.
-The number of leptos (electron, muon, yadda) and bayons (neutron, proton, pion, yadda) should be conserved though an reaction
+The number of leptos (electron, muon, yadda) and bayons (neutron, proton, pion, yadda) should be conserved though a decay